funcool/buddy-core/doc/06-cipher.md

 # Ciphers

-Ciphers support in buddy is available on `buddy.core.crypto` namespace.
+Ciphers support in buddy-core is available on `buddy.core.crypto` namespace.